-Margaret Cho has spent years rehashing the compromises demanded of her on the 1994 ABC sitcom “All-American Girl" -- the first to feature an Asian-American family.
-Yet rehabilitating her stand-up credentials apparently hasn’t advanced her mastery of television -- at least, not based on this “reality sitcom,” which arguably traffics in more stereotypes than her old series did.
+Margaret Cho has spent years rehashing the compromises demanded of her on the 1994 ABC sitcom “All-American Girl” — the first to feature an Asian-American family.
+Yet rehabilitating her stand-up credentials apparently hasn’t advanced her mastery of television — at least, not based on this “reality sitcom,” which arguably traffics in more stereotypes than her old series did.
 As a comic, Cho almost seems too successful to fit VH1’s talent profile, but her latest showcase suffers from an increasingly common reality-TV deficiency: It’s too staged to be convincing, and too unscripted to be reliably funny.